bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Also when it comes to cryptographic assumptions, right?
 Like all provable security and cryptography is always relative to some hard problem.
-I mean I mentioned like we can prove Schnorr signature secure if you assume that discrete logarithm problem is hard and some other side-side conditions.
+I mean, I mentioned we can prove Schnorr signature secure if you assume that discrete logarithm problem is hard and some other side-side conditions.
 And also, for example, I mentioned, Bellare-Neven scheme differs from MuSig in terms of what do we actually need to assume as a hard problem.
 And this is another question that becomes much more relevant now that you try to bake this into Bitcoin consensus.